-This week I thought it would be fun to focus on the topic of money and relationships.
+This week I thought it would be fun to focus on the topic of money and relationships, specifically how to talk about money without killing the romance.
 Maybe it’s the stress of wedding planning (and constantly re-working our budget), or the fact that my BF and I have just celebrated our first anniversary of living together, but money and everything it encapsulates has been very present in our relationship over this past year.

-Now, this may shock you, but I love talking about money.
-I could honestly segue it into any conversation and have to try really hard not to give unsolicited advice when the subject does come up.
+Now, this may shock you, but I love talking about money (ha!).
+I could honestly segue it into any conversation and have to try really hard not to give unsolicited advice when the subject comes up.
 My BF on the other hand isn’t as enthusiastic about personal finance as I am and only likes to talk about it when it’s absolutely necessary.

 So how do we talk about money without killing the romance?
 Well, first things first, we never talk about bills or money when it’s an especially romantic time.
 If you’re about to put the moves on your lad or lass, don’t kill things by saying “I just remembered our cable bill is due tomorrow!”
-Save it for the next day, that bill isn’t going anywhere.
+Save it for later, that bill isn’t going anywhere.

 Secondly, we try to be conscientious of the other person’s feelings about money.
 For instance, maybe your partner feels uncomfortable talking about how much or little money they make compared to you, or maybe making lots of money isn’t as much of a priority to them as it is to you.
 It’s definitely important to find out what type of money person your partner is (saver, spender, billionaire, etc…) before diving into a serious money talk.
 Once you know their sentiments about finances, make sure to be respectful.
 It’s when you aren’t respectful and disregard their feelings that arguments can occur.